Pay in 3 instalments Terms & Conditions

 Klarna will always get in touch with you before charging your card.
 We will also contact you if we roll over a payment to the next due date or if we have to use a debt collection agency.

-Not paying your instalments on time might also mean you can’t use Klarna in the future.
+Not paying your instalments on time might also mean you can’t use Klarna in the future and you may have to pay a late payment fee.

 10. Will using Klarna affect my credit score?